RateCity.com.au

 For many young Australians, it’s hard to take property seriously as a viable investment opportunity due to the sheer price-point required for entry.
 So much has already been written about how difficult it can be for younger people to get a foot on the property ladder.
 Between six-figure deposit minimums, rising interest rates, and battling it out with upgraders and cashed-up boomers at the auction, purchasing property for an investment may not feel possible for you.

 However, there are many government schemes available to assist first home buyers specifically in purchasing property with deposits as little as 5%, even 2% for single parents.
 Plus, you do not have to purchase your dream home as your first property.
 You don’t even need to buy a property in your own state or territory.
-In fact, you may not want to, given that property investment in more affordable, up-and-coming areas may be a better strategy for younger Australians anyways.
+In fact, you may not want to, given that property investment in more affordable, up-and-coming areas may be a better strategy for some younger Australians anyways.

 If you can just get past the first hurdle – perhaps by having your parents sign on a home loan as a guarantor in lieu of saving a huge deposit - there are two ways you can make money from a property investment